top of page

 The noun 'distraction' derives its etymology from the same Latin root as the verb 'distract.'
 It originates from the Latin word 'distractus,' which is the past participle of 'distractare.'
 In this context, 'dis' means 'apart,' and 'trahere' means 'to pull' or 'to draw.'
 Consequently, the etymology of 'distraction' conveys the notion of being pulled or drawn apart from a particular task, objective, or focus of interest.
 This evolution from the Latin term reflects the state or condition in which one's attention is diverted or disrupted, often unintentionally, making it challenging to maintain concentration on the original subject or goal.

-Find the meaning of distraction
+Quiz: Find the meaning of the noun distraction:

 Try Again!